Fishing in New Zealand

 For the spin fisherman, there is both trout and quinnat (chinook salmon) fishing in late summer and autumn.
 Fly-fishing float trips can be arranged.
 Helicopter fly-outs can take anglers deep into the back country to remote and magnificent trout streams, rarely visited by humans.

-The main fishing rivers for salmon are the Rakaia, Waimakariri, Rangitata, Ashburton and Waitaki Rivers of the east coast of the South Island.
-The season for salmon is 1st October- 30th April and a fishing license is required (same price as trout license).
-Guides operate mainly on the Rakaia river and provide all tackle, transport and refreshments.
+The main fishing rivers for salmon are the Rakaia, Waimakariri, Rangitata, Ashburton, and Waitaki Rivers on the east coast of the South Island.
+The season for salmon is from 1st October- 30th April and a fishing license is required (same price as a trout license).
+Guides operate mainly on the Rakaia river and provide all tackle, transport, and refreshments.

 SALTWATER BOAT FISHING